crosstheages/public-data/patch-notes-arise.md

 - Fixed the issue where you were able to spam interaction key
 - Fixed the camera that was blocked when leaving the talent building
 - Fixed "On the step "Select weapon" of the tutorial, on Azerty keyboard, the key can be visible as "Z" but it's "W""
+- Fixed "The crystal building widget appears as "Placeholder""

 ### Known issues
 - Sprint is deactivated when moving the character laterally.